 The temple is constructed in a very simple style & is quite small.
 Marble has been predominantly used in the construction of this temple.

-Two beautifully carved small pots made out of white marble resembling the City Palace Jaipur have been placed on either sides of the courtyard .
-These are used to house the sacred Tulsi plant, which has an immense importance in the Hindu religion.
+Two beautifully carved small pots made out of white marble resembling the City Palace Jaipur have been placed on either side of the courtyard.
+These are used to house the sacred Tulsi plant, which has immense importance in the Hindu religion.
 These two pots are the most attractive elements in this temple complex, which otherwise is quite basic from the architectural point of view.

-How to reach Ganag Mata Temple: Temple is located just behind the Govind devji temple.
+How to reach Ganga Mata Temple: Temple is located just behind the Govind Devji temple.

-Timing: The temple timing are same as that of Govind Devji Temple.
+Timing: The temple timing is the same as that of Govind Devji Temple.
 You can check the current Darshan timings on